weswinder/agent/README.md

   storageOptions: {
     // Defaults to false, allowing you to pass in arbitrary context that will
     // be in addition to automatically fetched content.
-    // Pass true to have all input messages saved to the chat history.
+    // Pass true to have all input messages saved to the thread history.
     saveAllInputMessages: true,
     // Defaults to true
     saveOutputMessages: true,